Bodoni: Inspiration

 at Parma.
 The manner in which Mr. Bodoni gives his works their beautiful smoothness, so that no impression of the letters is perceptible on either side, is the only part of his business that he keeps secret.

 The effective use of Bodoni in modern printing poses challenges common to all Didone designs.
 While it can look very elegant due to the regular, rational design and fine strokes, a known effect on readers is 'dazzle', where the thick verticals draw the reader's attention and cause them to struggle to concentrate on the other, much thinner strokes that define which letter is which.
 For this reason, using the right optical size of font has been described as particularly essential to achieve professional results.
 Fonts to be used at text sizes will be sturdier designs with thicker 'thin' strokes and serifs (less stroke contrast) and more space between letters than on display designs, to increase legibility.
 Optical sizes were a natural requirement of printing technology at the time of Bodoni, who had to cut each size of type separately, but declined as the pantograph, phototypesetting and digital fonts made printing the same font at any size simpler; a revival has taken place in recent years as automated font development has become possible.
 French designer Loïc Sander has suggested that the dazzle effect, common to all Didone designs, may be particularly common in designs produced in countries where designers are unfamiliar with how to use them effectively and where the fonts that are easily commercially available will tend to have been designed for headings.
 Modern Bodoni revivals intended for professional use such as Parmagiano and ITC Bodoni have a range of optical sizes, but this is less common on default computer fonts.

+Reception

+Massimo Vignelli stated that "Bodoni is one of the most elegant typefaces ever designed."

+Frederic Goudy characterized Bodoni's types as "absolutely devoid of any artistic quality" and reported that "Morris says of it that it is the most illegible type ever cut, with its preposterous thicks and thins; he even speaks of 'the sweltering hideousness of the Bodoni letter.'"